Employee Tuition Exemption Benefit

 This policy applies to all George Mason University full- and part-time faculty, administrative and professional faculty and classified staff, as well as non-student wage employees.

-Full-time students, graduate assistants, graduate research assistants, graduate teaching assistants, graduate lecturers, graduate professional assistants, student wage employees, employees hired as Mason Temps, and no-pay affiliates are not eligible for employee tuition exemption under this policy (definitions are available in Policy 2217).
+Full-time students, graduate assistants, graduate research assistants, graduate teaching assistants, graduate lecturers, graduate professional assistants, student wage employees, employees hired as Mason Temps, and no-pay affiliates are not eligible for employee tuition exemption under this policy.
 Non-student wage employees that begin a degree seeking program will be reclassified as student wage and will not be eligible for this benefit.

 Eligible George Mason University employees are allowed to enroll in classes and related laboratories each academic year, for which tuition, lab, and course fees will be exempted under the conditions set forth herein.
 Employee tuition exemptions cannot be applied against other charges and are not refundable.
 Individuals must be current and active employees of George Mason University to use this benefit.
 For special restrictions, please refer to Section II.B.